 Numerous lawsuits are based on the notion that physicians overly prescribed Oxycontin to patients who then became addicted.
 Many users were able to remove the protective, time-release coating and snort or inject the massive dose all at once (which often led to addiction).
 When their prescriptions ran out, some users turned to heroin and other illegal narcotics.

-Trouble with Oxycontin arose during the early 2000's when Oxycontin-related overdoses and deaths began to increase.
+The trouble with Oxycontin arose during the early 2000s when opioid overdoses and deaths began to increase.
 In response, Oxycontin's label was changed to add and strengthen warnings about the possibility of misuse and abuse of the drug.
 However, the FDA issued a warning letter to Purdue Pharma for using misleading statements in their advertisements.

 When Oxycontin was a relatively new drug, physicians were reluctant to prescribe it to some of their patients.
 Some of the claims in Oxycontin lawsuits allege that Purdue Pharma gave the health care community assurances through a strong marketing campaign that the Oxycontin patients were unlikely to become addicted.
 After the advertisements, prescribers increased the amount of Oxycontin prescriptions.
 This is the crux of much of the litigation: Purdue Pharma supposedly downplayed the drug's risks, overstated the benefits of opioids for treating chronic rather than short-term pain, and contributed to the opioid crisis by encouraging prescriptions of Oxycontin through aggressive marketing tactics.

-Individuals and family members that prevail in a lawsuit can recover the following:
+Individuals and family members that prevail in a lawsuit against the drug maker can recover the following:

 The opioid epidemic takes a toll on many people both emotionally and economically.
 If you or someone that you care about has been negatively impacted by Oxycontin use, then you should consider talking to an experienced attorney who can help you determine whether to pursue an Oxycontin lawsuit.
 Get started today with a free initial case review.